pahuber/PHRINGE/docs/usage.rst

 Usage From Python Module
 ------------------------
-SYGN can also be used from within another Python module by making use of its API in the following way:
+PHRINGE can also be used from within another Python module by making use of its API in the following way:

 .. code-block:: python

-    from sygn import API
+    from phringe import API
     from pathlib import Path

     data = API.generate_data(